psteitz/steve/pysteve/csv/README.md

 * Row headers ('voter' column values) must be unique
 * Each row must contain a sequence of rank values starting at 1
 * There can be no gaps in the ranks and no repeated ranks
+* Rows that fail validation are dropped (so those votes don't count)
+* If there are multiple votes for the same voter in the file, only the last one counts.

 Command line: ```python cstv.py -f vote-file-path -n num-winners``` where vote-file-path is relative path to the input csv file